 There is no accurate way to determine average wages and salaries in the United Arab Emirates, simply because there are such polar differences within this desert nation.
 Your salary depends on your line of work, but it also depends on your work experience, your employer, and, unfortunately, your passport.

-Because of this, some non-Western expats report lower salaries for the same positions as their Western counterparts; this is a sad reality for some in the Emirates, so be sure to negotiate as much as possible.
 Keep in mind that salaries in the UAE often take into account several expenses; these include travel stipends (plane tickets home), housing subsidies, paid vacation, and other benefits.
-Worldwide, expat salaries in the UAE are the sixth highest in the world.
+Dubai ranks eleventh among the top global cities for the highest expat salaries in the world.

 Average salary in the UAE by sector